dayuhh/dynamic_links/engines/dynamic_links/README.md

 Ensure you bundle these dependencies along with the DynamicLinks gem if you plan to use these strategies.

+### SMS-Safe URL Generation

+**All shortening strategies generate SMS-safe URLs using Base62 encoding** (0-9, A-Z, a-z).
+This ensures compatibility with SMS delivery systems that use GSM 7-bit encoding.

+#### Character Set

+Short URLs contain **only alphanumeric characters**:
+- Digits: `0-9`
+- Uppercase letters: `A-Z`
+- Lowercase letters: `a-z`

+**Excluded characters**: underscore (_), hyphen (-), and other special characters that may cause issues with SMS encoding or URL interpretation.

+#### Why This Matters

+SMS carriers use GSM 7-bit encoding, which can corrupt certain characters like underscore (_).
+By using only Base62 characters, we ensure:
+- URLs display correctly in SMS messages
+- No character corruption during transmission
+- Maximum compatibility across all SMS carriers
+- URL-safe without requiring percent encoding

+#### Strategy-Specific Notes

+- **NanoIDStrategy**: Uses custom SMS-safe alphabet (Base62)
+- **MD5/SHA256/CRC32 Strategies**: Use Base62 encoding by default
+- **RedisCounterStrategy**: Uses Base62 encoding by default

+#### Validation

+The `ShortenedUrl` model validates that all short URLs use only SMS-safe characters.
+Attempts to create URLs with problematic characters will be rejected with a validation error.

+For more details on the SMS-safe URL implementation and migration, see [SMS_SAFE_URLS_MIGRATION.md](../../SMS_SAFE_URLS_MIGRATION.md).

 ## Installation

 Add this line to your application's Gemfile: